-The sacred fire was concealed for two centuries, and finally, Reza Shahs ordered to plan the construction of the Yazd Varaham Fire Temple in 1934.
+The sacred fire was concealed for two centuries, and finally, Reza Shahs ordered the construction of the Yazd Varaham Fire Temple in 1934.
 The person responsible for protecting the sacred fire is named Herbad, who adds some pieces of wood to flourish the fire.

 The Architecture of Varaham Fire Temple in Yazd

 The experts have assessed the fire temples and concluded that they had been made simply without ornaments, and the Zoroastrian Fire Temple of Yazd is not an exception.
 The eye-catching building of the temple resembles the Persian fire temples in India, although it benefits from the specific architectural elements of desert cities.